 Home equity loans

 It’s never a good idea to borrow money against your home!
-You jeopardize losing your house if you’re unable to pay back the loan on time!
-Don’t do it!
+You risk losing your house if you’re unable to pay back the loan on time.
+Just don’t do it!

-These debt reduction strategies are risky at best, and only treat the symptoms of your money problems.
-They’ll never help you address the core of why you have financial issues in the first place.
+These debt reduction strategies are risky at best, and they’re only treating the symptoms of your money problems.
+They’ll never help you address the root issue of why you have financial issues in the first place.
 You don’t need to consolidate, settle or borrow to deal with your debt.
 You need to change how you engage with your money.

 Here’s a high-level overview of how the debt snowball works:

-- List your debts from the smallest to the largest payoff balance.
+List your nonmortgage debts from the smallest to largest balance.
 Again, disregard interest rates when you’re writing out your debts.
-Just stick to listing your debts based on the payoff balance.
+Just stick to listing your debts based on the remaining balance.

-- Make minimum payments on all debt except the smallest.
-Attack the smallest with everything you have.
+Make minimum payments on all debts except the little one.
+Attack the smallest with a vengeance!

-- After you pay off the smallest debt, take the money you were paying on that debt and roll it into the next highest payment.
+After you pay off the smallest debt, take the money you were paying on that debt and roll it into the next highest payment.
 See?
-Debt snowball!
+It’s a debt snowball!